-The truck camper we own, the Northstar Laredo SC is one of the best hard-side non-slide truck campers in the industry.
+The Northstar Laredo SC is one of the best hard-side non-slide truck campers in the industry.
 With a dry weight of 2,090 pounds, a floor length of 8.5 feet, and a width of 7 feet, the camper is a perfect match for all one-ton and many 3/4-ton trucks.
 The Laredo’s floorplan features a U-shaped dinette forward, a large and spacious kitchen, a small bathroom, a massive wardrobe, and a north-south queen size bed.
 Standouts include the Lagun swing away table, a three-way 3.7-cubic foot refrigerator, four Dometic Seitz thermal pane windows, a 26-inch wide entry door, and a 5-gallon Thetford cassette toilet, a feature we love here at Truck Camper Adventure.
 Rex Willet, the owner of Northstar Campers, calls the Laredo the “best boondocking camper on the planet.”
 Hyperbole?
 Sure, but the Laredo does have excellent tank capacities with a big 39-gallon fresh water tank, a 14-gallon gray water tank, and a compartment large enough to house two 5-gallon propane tanks.
 Available for both short-bed and long-bed trucks and constructed entirely of wood, the only real negative with the Northstar Laredo is its dated oak interior—a facelift is badly needed in all Northstar campers.
 The MSRP for the base model is only $24,485.
 Shown here is a Northstar Laredo SC mounted on a standard 2013 Ram 3500 4×4 quad cab pickup truck with a Buckstop front bumper.

 Note: This is a major update to an article published in August 2015 under the same name.